Decoding 7.2: A thorough look to Understanding its Fractional Representation

 -

 Decimals: Decimals represent numbers that are not whole numbers.
 They use a decimal point to separate the whole number part from the fractional part.
-For instance, in 7.2, '7' is the whole number part, and '.2' is the fractional part, representing two-tenths.
+Take this case: in 7.2, '7' is the whole number part, and '.2' is the fractional part, representing two-tenths.

 -